21 Things That Happen to Your Body When You Stop Eating Processed Food

 Your Cravings Will Be Easier to Control

 As mentioned earlier, most processed foods have been formulated and designed to taste as appealing as possible and get you addicted to them in the process.
 High-fructose corn syrup actually activates the part of your brain that gets addicted to things like drugs—and it can be found in tons of things from ketchup to cereal.
-Plus, some people have cravings because their bodies are literally deficient and need certain nutrients; find out more in our exclusive report to What Your Cravings Say About You.
+Plus, some people have cravings because their bodies are literally deficient and need certain nutrients.

 You’ll Actually Want to Work Out

 When you eat a lot “bad” foods, your body constantly feels either spiked with energy for a very short amount of time (usually only when you’re eating) and then sluggish the rest of the time.
-Sugary cereals, cheese-dusted crackers, and instant noodles don’t offer your body much fuel to run on and cutting out processed foods can be life-changing because you’ll notice your body feels completely differently.
+Sugary cereals, cheese-dusted crackers, and instant noodles don’t offer your body much fuel to run on and cutting out processed foods can be life-changing because you’ll notice your body feels completely different.
 When choosing a snack, go for one higher in fiber, healthy fats and protein, and one that doesn’t have a shelf life that’s several months long.
-After your snack, employ The Only Ab Exercise You’ll Ever Need to work on flattening your stomach!
+After your snack, employ the only ab exercise you’ll ever need to work on flattening your stomach!

 Falling and Staying Asleep Will Be Easier